netanellevine/Data_Science_Project/README.md

   3) Classification model.
   4) Regression model.

-For the Classification model we chose a data-set contains a samples of weather in Australia.
+For the Classification model we chose a data-set  that contains a samples of weather in Australia.
-The purpose of this model is to predict whether it will be rain tomorrow.
+The purpose of this model is to predict whether it will rain tomorrow.

-For the Regression model we chose a data-set contains a samples of categories regarding to white wine quality.
+For the Regression model we chose a data-set that contains samples of categories regarding to white wine quality.
 The purpose of this model is to measure the wine quality.
 The grade is a number between 0-10, while 10 is the highest quality a wine can get.